 - to send us an e-mail: firstname.lastname@example.org

-Watch this short video to get to know the ECC-Net!
+Watch these videos to get to know the ECC-Net!

 To enable ECC-Net to provide the above mentioned services to the citizens, an IT tool, the ECC-Net Case Handling IT tool, is used to collect and handle the necessary data.
 The IT tool is operated by the European Commission.
 In this respect, personal data is collected and processed from the consumers.
 Consumers can verify and modify their personal data.
 They can also introduce a request to block or delete their personal data from the ECC-Net Case Handling IT tool.